Updated: May 8, 2025

 Costa Rica

 The rich and diverse flora and fauna of Costa Rica have attracted Americans to the country for decades.
-Be it the relaxed lifestyle, the friendly locals, or the abundance of wildlife and magnificent volcanoes, a large number of Americans travel and are moving overseas to the coastal country with a lower cost of living every year.
+Be it the relaxed lifestyle, the friendly locals, or the abundance of wildlife and magnificent volcanoes, a large number of Americans travel and are moving overseas to the coastal country of Latin America with a lower cost of living every year.

 Costa Rica has well-made highways, reliable airports, and well-connected cities, which makes it very easy to travel around the country.
 You can enjoy exceptional food and incredible art, and enjoy the stunning beaches with your fellow expats in the capital city, San Jose.

-Costa Rica has above-par public insurance schemes and a quality healthcare system.
+Costa Rica has above-par public health insurance schemes and a quality healthcare system.
 The literacy rate of the country is one of the world’s highest.

-Most employees in a full-time job will be given an extra month’s salary for Christmas (Aguinaldo).
-Costa Rica is the perfect place if you are seeking a laid-back lifestyle surrounded by evergreen natural beauty.
 If you are visiting as a tourist, you can get by with English.
 But, if you are relocating, it is a good idea to learn some Spanish, especially if you are going to live in a rural area.

 Pros and cons of moving to Costa Rica